 Bags under the eyes suggest a buildup of impurities.
 The monthly cycle is an opportunity for the body to cleanse and rejuvenate itself.
 But after age 40, the body's natural ability to detoxify becomes weaker.

-Since bags under the eyes are often due to digestive impurities, which are caused by a sluggish digestion, the main organ involved is the liver.
+Since bags under the eyes are often due to digestive impurities, which are caused by sluggish digestion, the main organ involved is the liver.
 Maharishi Ayurveda Liver Balance is a unique blend of herbs to help balance the liver and help the assimilation and filtration of impurities that can end up causing under-eye bags.

-Diet and lifestyle tips:
+Diet and Lifestyle Tips:

 - Try to avoid stress and get extra rest, especially during menstrual discomfort.